Actors and Channels

 1. Actors = Isolated Realtime Containers

-Key insight: You control isolation by how you route requests to Actors.
+Key insight: You still control isolation by how you route requests to Actors, but now:

-- User feed: Route by user ID → each user gets their own Actor
+- Per-user connection: Route by user ID → each user gets their own ConnectionDO.

-Inside a single Actor, connections can subscribe to different channels for selective message delivery.
+Inside a single RoomDO instance (for example, RoomDO("game-room-123")), members can subscribe to different channels for selective message delivery.

 |